Students and Parents Collection Notice

 |14.||If you provide personal information to us about other people, we encourage you to inform them of the above matters.|

 Should your personal details need updating, please contact the Office Manager so that the appropriate action can be taken.
 All information, whether stored on our computer network or in hard copy, is protected against unauthorised access and misuse.
-If you have an inquiry about your privacy rights in relation to SCEGGS, please contact Ms Kristy Ahearn (Business Manager) or Ms Rosemary Humphrey (Head of Administration) at the School.
+If you have an inquiry about your privacy rights in relation to SCEGGS, please contact Ms Kristy Ahearn (Business Manager) or Ms Carrol Evans (Director of Administration/Operations) at the School.

 From time to time, parents also may wish to take videos and/or photos of their own children participating in a range of different activities, such as sport activities or musical performances.
 We recognise that these images form an important part of the celebrations and achievements of each student within the family – and a significant record for the future.
 On occasions, these images may also include images of other children.
 We ask that all parents respect the privacy of all families in the School and ensure that any photographs, images and/or videos that do include other children are used for private use only, particularly when sharing such images online or through social media.